jupdike/mysh/README.md

 After that always use `mython3` and `mip3` intead of `python3` and `pip3`
 to have access to user-installed packages, installed with `mip3 install xyz`

-Actually, just use
+Actually, in actual Python scripts, just use

 #!/Users/<USERNAME>/pyvenv/bin/python3

-and it will use your packages, installed with mip3 (mython3 cannot be used in #! in Pythons cripts for whatever reason).
+and it will use your packages, installed with mip3 (mython3 cannot be used in #! in Pythons scripts for whatever reason).